Melvin Carter (politician): Career

 Carter was a Saint Paul City Council member from 2008 to 2013 and a vice chair of the council.
-He also was an adjunct faculty member at University of Minnesota-Duluth, teaching graduate-level classes on campaigns and elections.
+He also was an adjunct faculty member at the University of Minnesota-Duluth, teaching graduate-level classes on campaigns and elections.
 After his tenure, he was appointed as Director of the Office of Early Learning within the Minnesota Department of Education.
 He took this position in the summer of 2013.

 Early career

 As a city council member, Carter helped create the Department of Human Rights & Equal Economic Opportunity.
 He also sponsored legislation including Ban the Box, requiring landlord notification of foreclosure, and banning the sale of candy cigarettes.
 In 2010, he established the Saint Paul Promise Neighborhood, which brought together the community and government to promote better education quality in schools.
 In 2008, he was listed in Ebony magazine’s 30 Under 30.
-In 2011 he received a Barbara Jordan Leadership Award from the National Young Elected Officials Network.
+In 2011, he received a Barbara Jordan Leadership Award from the National Young Elected Officials Network.

 Mayor of St. Paul

 During his tenure as mayor, Carter was instrumental in raising the city's minimum wage to $15 per hour.
 He also established the Office of Financial Empowerment.
 He launched CollegeBound Saint Paul, the city's college savings account program, and the People's Prosperity Pilot, a guaranteed income program that gives 150 families $500 per month for 18 months.
 His administration's slogan is "Building a city that works for us all means we all must do the work."

-In November 2025, he lost re-election to Kaohly Her.
+In November 2025, he lost reelection to Kaohly Her.